wh-alice/mig_sql/asql/analysis-services/tutorials/lesson-2-add-data.md

       |**DueDateKey**|
       |**ShipDateKey**|

-Now that you've previewed and filtered out unnecessary data, you can import the data.
-Go to the next section **Import the Selected Tables and Column Data**.
+Now that you've previewed and filtered out unnecessary data, you can import the data. .

-## <a name="Import"></a>Import the Selected Tables and Column Data
+## <a name="Import"></a>Import the selected tables and column data
 You can now import the selected data.
 The wizard imports the table data along with any relationships between tables.
 New tables and columns are created in the model and data that you filtered out will not be imported.

 #### To import the selected tables and column data